 Different groups have different interests.
 There are no permanent allies or enemies in the world.
 In some times and places, Jews and Christians are allies.
 In other times and places, they are enemies.

 Whites loved O.J.
 Simpson until he murdered two people and then escaped criminal charges thanks to a largely black jury (and with the support of most blacks in America).
-Then many whites became anti-black.
+Then some whites became anti-black.

 A large part of the reason I became interested in Judaism and eventually converted was because of the positive experiences I had with various Jews at UCLA.
 If I have repeated bad experiences with certain types of Jews, I am more likely to have negative feelings towards those groups.
 If I have repeated bad experiences with certain types of whites, I am more likely to have negative feelings towards those groups.
 If I have repeated bad experiences with any group, I am more likely to have negative feelings towards that group.
-I guess that makes me a hater.

 I don’t think there has ever been a country with a more than 5% Jewish population that wasn’t wracked by massive anti-Semitism.
 A country such as Australia might not have much anti-Muslim sentiment until Muslims move beyond 1% of the general population and start acting more assertively, thus provoking a backlash.
 Anti-Islam is a very popular ticket in much of the Western world right now, just as anti-Jewish has been popular at times and places in the past.

-Generally speaking, the more experience you have with diversity, the more likely you are to hate other races and religions.
 If you believe in your own religion, all other religions are usually going to seem weird, if not evil.
 The more different your food, practices, dress and mores are from your neighbors, the more likely they are to hate you.

-Today, Hanson is a significantly more sophisticated politician than the polarising newcomer of 1996.
+Today, [Pauline] Hanson is a significantly more sophisticated politician than the polarising newcomer of 1996.
 She is a social media success story, who seems to have adroitly zoned in on a mood of voter dissatisfaction over issues such as the decline of Australia’s manufacturing sector, the downsizing of public services, unaffordable property prices and foreign investment in primary industries and property.

 And while race remains the cornerstone of Hanson’s politics, she has switched from targeting Asians to targeting Muslims.